petuum/adaptdl/docs/README.rst

 * **AdaptDL-Sched:** A cluster scheduler on Kubernetes optimized for distributed deep learning training.
-* **AdaptDL-Train:** A library for adaptive batch sizes that can efficiently scale distributed training to many nodes.
+* **AdaptDL:** A library for adaptive batch sizes that can efficiently scale distributed training to many nodes.

 Some core features offered by AdaptDL are: